ucsb-eri/rainreports/README.md

 * pdftotext (testing on on 0.26.x, future dev on 0.52.x) - (poppler-utils package for Fedora/CentOS/RedHat)
 * php (deployment/testing on 7.1.x)
 * sqlite (deployment/testing on 3.x)
+* pdfseparate (handy if having to split apart a combined report to backfill)

+# rainreport bash script
+## subcommands:
+* fetch - fetches the daily report from the sbcounty site, inserts into db
+* import - imports manually downloaded daily reports into the db
+* rename - used to rename files to our convention after having a combined file split using pdfseparate
+* init - initializes the db, this is destructive - but if you have kept all previous rainreports, import can be used to recreate

+# Currently run daily via cron on spin